smart-edge-open/edgeapps/applications/cdn-transcode/README.md

 The above steps will deploy the application on the OpenNESS node.
 > **NOTE** These steps are tested from the OpenNESS master with a single OpenNESS edge Node only.
+> **NOTE** Option 1 is preferred, as it provides the logs / output of the pre-installation step.

 Check the running pods as below,
 ```